fuji-fabric/fuji-fabric.github.io/docs/02-Modules/command_scheduler.md

 ## Overview
 :::module
-  This module allows you to execute commands on a schedule.
+  This module allows executing commands on a `schedule`.

-  Typical use cases:

-  1. Send broadcast messages at scheduled times.

-  2. Execute a specified group of commands at scheduled times.
+  Its typical use case is executing `broadcast commands` on a schedule.

+  However, it can also be used to execute any specified commands.

 :::